A visit to World-Class Research Facilities

 The state-of-the-art research facilities ESS and MAX IV equip the whole of Europe with globally leading neutron and synchrotron super-microscopes.
 During the IVC 21, we will organize guided tours to MAX IV and ESS and hear presentations from experts on how can these advanced instruments and materials research undertaken at these facilities address challenges in basic science as well as in industrial applications.

-The site visits will take place on Wednesday afternoon, July 3rd
+The site visits has limited seats and will take place on Wednesday afternoon, July 3rd

 MAX IV is currently is the world’s most brilliant synchrotron light source.
 MAX IV is used for research projects within physics, chemistry, engineering, pharmacology, biology, environmental science, geology, and cultural heritage.
 At MAX IV one can examine molecular structures and surfaces in a far more detailed way than before by using techniques such as imaging, spectroscopy and scattering.
 MAX IV offers researchers and the industry unique opportunities to study and develop for instance, new drugs, efficient batteries and solar cells as well as alloys, paper, fabrics and plastics with new functions and properties.
 MAV IV is open for users since spring 2017.